 “It’s truly a relaxing adventure and should be planned as such.”

 Where to launch the boat: McCrae’s (prepare for long lines unless you put in super early or late), Trade Winds (requires dock space rental), Monkey Bar & Restaurant ($10 boat launch and parking if available)

 What to eat: Michael Anthony’s (fantastic Italian & also BYOW!)
 They also deliver pizza to your campsite.
-The Freezer (long waits and no table service, but excellent shrimp & salmon dip), Monkey Bar & Restaurant (bar food), McCrae’s (bar food & burgers), Vintage on 5th (it’s fancy and my favorite, of course! reservation recommended), Crackers in Crystal River (decent if you like a nice view, but the food is so-so), The Crab Shack in Crystal River (excellent crab of course) Shelly’s Seafood Market (the best seafood dip you’ll ever have) located along the River, just past McCrae’s.
+The Freezer (long waits and no table service, but excellent shrimp & salmon dip), Monkey Bar & Restaurant (get the Cuban pizza and pretzel and monkey juice!!), McCrae’s (bar food & burgers), Crumps (everything is great), Vintage on 5th (it’s fancy and my favorite, of course! reservation recommended), Crackers in Crystal River (decent if you like a nice view, but the food is so-so), The Crab Shack in Crystal River (excellent crab of course) Shelly’s Seafood Market (the best seafood dip you’ll ever have) located along the River, just past McCrae’s.
 You can pull your boat right up to her small house on your way out to scallop or way back in to the spring.
-The Plantation Inn in Crystal River (decent menu, service is so-so, must make a reservation) **Crumps is new, but sadly burnt down early this summer.
-Should be opening again soon, although we didn’t have the chance to try it this time.
+The Plantation Inn in Crystal River (decent menu, service is so-so, must make a reservation)

 Where to stay: Homosassa RV Resort (you can rent campers here too, if you don’t have your own).
 They have a pool, cook shed and a great fishing pond.
 They changed management last year and made several improvements.
 A lot of other RV resorts are under water in the summer, but this one has done a better job at trying to fix that problem.
 The Plantation Inn in Crystal River.
 Use AirBnB for house rentals, some hotels, book a year in advance if traveling during scallop season!!